BSN Veterans Option

 Technology Requirements

-Each student admitted to the BSN program is expected to own and have ready access to a laptop or tablet with basic productivity software for classroom use.
-View Policy.
+Admitted students are expected to own and have ready access to a laptop or tablet with basic productivity software for classroom use.
+View laptop policy for additional information.

 A completed application includes the following components: